FZJ-IEK3-VSA/ethos-builda-client/CONTRIBUTING.rst

 #.
 Create a user account on |the repository service| if you do not already have one.
 #.
 Fork the project repository_: click on the *Fork* button near the top of the
    page.
-This creates a copy of the code under your account on GitHub.
+This creates a copy of the code under your account on |the repository service|.
 #.
 Clone this copy to your local disk::

     git clone git@github.com:YourLogin/ethos-builda-client.git